EricStratton/galactic-age-calculator/README.md

 Test: "It will calculate users age on Mercury relative to their age on Earth" Expect(Age.calcMercuryAge(25).toEqual(104.16667))

-Test: "It will calculate difference between user's Mercury age and their Earth life expectancy" Expect(Age.mercuryAge.calcYearsLeft(25).toEqual(-28.866667))
+Test: "It will calculate numbers of Mercury years user has left to live based on their life expectancy in Earth years" Expect(Age.mercuryAge.calcYearsLeft(75.3).toEqual(209.583333))

 Describe: VenusInfo();